Spectrum & Development

 Here is just a sample of what we’re envisioning and working to build:

-Available to licensed local providers, including speech, occupational, behavioral, supported employment, and other developmental services.
-At this early stage, we already have a developmental chiropractor scheduled weekly on Fridays, and additional provider slots are filling quickly.
-If you are a provider interested in this opportunity or have an innovative idea, please email us at info@lcautism.org.
+Available to trained, local providers, including speech, occupational, behavioral, supported employment, and other developmental services.
+At this early stage, we already have some office space spoken for, so reach out if you are interested.
+If you are a provider interested in this opportunity or have an innovative idea, please email us at info@lcautism.org. -

-Designed for social groups, educational events, recreational activities, and more that are accessible and rooted in belonging.
+Designed for community events for everyone, social groups, educational events, recreational activities, Autism support for Hispanic families, provider education, and more that are accessible and rooted in belonging.
 This space will serve as a safe and welcoming gathering place for the entire community.
 Weekend day rental options for community members to have a gathering, a birthday party, and other space rental needs will be available down the road after we are settled in.

 We envision a seamless support system, where a parent receiving a diagnosis at Lewis County Pediatrics and Family Medicine can walk next door and be met with compassion, answers, and a team ready to walk beside them.
 No more navigating the system alone.

 Together, we are building more than a building.
-We are building a future where families feel seen, supported, and empowered to thrive.
+We are building a future where families feel seen, supported, empowered to thrive, and that they belong.

 Please reach out if you would like to be involved.